wdolek/w4k-extensions-configuration-aws-secretsmanager/README.md

 ## Acknowledgements

-This library is _heavily_ inspired by `Kralizek.Extensions.Configuration.AWSSecretsManager`.
+This library is inspired by `Kralizek.Extensions.Configuration.AWSSecretsManager`.

 ## Alternative approaches